-Have you ever sat in a meeting, on a teleconference, or in a webinar; reached the the end; and thought "Um ... so ... like ... what do I do now?"
+Have you ever sat in a meeting, a class, a teleconference, or in a webinar, reached the the end then thought, "Okay ... so ... what do I do now?"

 Each person's time is incredibly precious, and we all want as many minutes in the day as possible filled with meaningful endeavors.
 Okay.
 Well ... for the most part.
 Whether you want every last one of your 1,440 minutes of the day consumed with meaning or not, I'm sure you will agree that you want as few of those 1,440 minutes wasted as possible because let's face it; those meetings, calls, and webinars that conclude without you receiving a specific plan of attack (or any kind of plan of attack) can really do something to you!